gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 You can log in to UI by providing the hf token [https://huggingface.co/docs/hub/security-tokens].

+## Future releases or on demand solutions:
+ Dependinfg on community or necessity, this features will be merged:

+  - Adding a new translation engine or more translation configuration options;
+  - Adding more metadata to the Dataset, such as speaker and file type information;
+  - Export as kaldi ☕ dataset format;
+  - Adding a loading bars for the dataset batch translation;
+  - New window to train whisper with the new pseudo-synthetic dataset (**on-request**, contact me if you need this solution).

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow the standard GitHub workflow: